 - Knowing what to expect from the visit

 Well-baby visits are covered under the Affordable Care Act.
 Depending on your insurance plan, your baby may be able to get well-baby checkups at no cost to you.
 Check with your insurance provider.

 How often do I need to take my baby for well-baby visits?

 Babies need to see the doctor or nurse 6 times during their first year.
 Your baby is growing and changing quickly, so regular visits are important.

-The first well-baby visit is 2 to 3 days after coming home from the hospital.
-After that visit, babies need to see the doctor or nurse when they are:
+The first well-baby visit is 2 to 3 days after coming home from the hospital, when the baby is about 3 to 5 days old.
+After that first visit, babies need to see the doctor or nurse when they are:

 - 1 month old

 - 2 months old

 If you are worried about your baby’s health, don’t wait until the next scheduled visit – call the doctor or nurse right away.

 How do I know if my baby is growing and developing on schedule?